 The Lease Renewal Strategy

 As a Property Manager, your goal is perpetual lease renewal.
 Strategy means purpose for everything you do — to keep them feeling good and building intent to stay put.
-So when you’re thinking about how to get tenants to renew their leases, it’s best to have plan how everything points to that simple goal: lease renewal.
+So when you’re thinking about how to get tenants to renew their leases, it’s best to plan how everything will point to that simple goal: lease renewal.

 Be Systematic and Use Your Software

 A good lease renewal strategy is simple and focused and that makes it easy to do.
 Here are the strategic touchpoints during the life of a tenant lease:

 - rental ad writing and onboarding (first contact)